 Challenge #5.
 Lack of Digital Marketing Knowledge and Experience

 Many small businesses aren’t sure where to start when it comes to digital marketing.
 Often, the data can be confusing or tough to access/digest.
 It can be hard to assign enough in-house resources to create a robust strategy.
 The agency identified three ways that a small business can tackle this problem:

 Sometimes it takes a professional touch to really get your marketing strategy off the ground.
 Hiring an external resource/vendor often gives you the benefit of having an established, expert party look at your business goals to better align what you’re offering with what your customers' needs and pain points are.
 Depending on what your needs are, you might hire freelancers to help you craft high-quality, keyword-targeted content, or maybe you need to hire an agency to help create your entire outbound digital marketing strategy.

 If you do decide to approach your digital marketing strategy in-house, always use a data-driven approach.
 Data gives you objective information about what type of content, site structure, and other elements are working (or not working).

 If you decide to approach digital marketing in-house (or with the help of occasional freelancers), you’ll be responsible for gathering and interpreting the data around your business’ marketing strategy.
 Don’t be afraid to try things and make mistakes!
 This is a normal and natural part of building a great strategy.
 Play around with different approaches and types of content and use the data you get to better inform your strategy.

 Other Marketing Challenges

-There were three other small business marketing challenges that our audience experienced that may resonate with you and your small business:
+There were other small business marketing challenges that our audience experienced that may resonate with you and your small business:

-If you’re struggling with your digital marketing for small business in 2020, know that you aren’t alone.
-Keep in mind that there are plenty of marketing strategies for small businesses that were built around tight budgets and a learning curve.
+If you’re struggling with your digital marketing for small business in 2021, know that you aren’t alone.
+Keep in mind that there are plenty of successful marketing strategies for small businesses that were built around tight budgets and a big learning curve.
 Taking one challenge at a time (and using our action times to overcome them!) can go a long way.